NathanKell/ReachingfortheStars/RftS/Readme_RftS.txt

 Rescales and clones (so as not to disturb real-life versions) of some FASA parts, by permission of the fantastic Frizzank Firespitter by the superb Snjo
-KW Rocketry by the wonderful Winston and Kyle NovaPunch 2 is by the top-notch Tiberion
+KW Rocketry by the wonderful Winston and Kyle NovaPunch 2 by the top-notch Tiberion
 Procedural Wings by the delightful DYJ
 SDHI service module by the stellar sumghai
 SXT by the laudable Lack